-Several works (Efendic, 2006; Gertler, 1998; Korbicz et al., 2004) have considered test selection for achieving different objectives but contrary to this work no focus has been on online reconfiguration.
-Another related approach is presented in Struss (1994) although the models and diagnosis techniques are different.
+Several works [23, 5, 24] have considered test selection for achieving different objectives but contrary to this work no focus has been on on-line reconfiguration.
+Another related approach is presented in [25] although the models and diagnosis techniques are different.
 Recently, works on on-line reconfiguration of the diagnostic system have appeared.
-For a related work, see for example Benazera and Travé-Massuyès (2007), where Kalman-filters are reconfigured based on diagnosis decisions.
+For a related work, see for example Benazera and Travé-Massuyès [26], where Kalman-filters are reconfigured based on diagnosis decisions.

-3. Theoretical background
+3. Theoretical Background

 The diagnostic systems considered in this paper include a set of precompiled tests.
 Each test consists of a residual r(t) that is thresholded such that it triggers an alarm if |r(t)| > 1.
 Note that the threshold can be set to one without loss of generality.
-It is assumed that the residuals are normalized such that a given false alarm probability $p{FA}$ is obtained, i.e.
+It is assumed that the residuals are normalized such that a given false alarm probability p{FA} is obtained, i.e.